noah-nuebling/mac-mouse-fix/Readme.md

 It lets you do almost anything right from your mouse with its powerful customization options that are so simple and intuitive that anyone can use them.
 -->

-## Background

-This is what I wrote on the Mac Mouse Fix website when I released the very first version during the semester break in 2019:

-> My name is Noah and I made Mac Mouse Fix.
-When I started this project I was completely new to software development, but with the power of Google, Stack Overflow, and Apple's Developer Documentation at my fingertips I managed to learn what is necessary to deliver a solid little app that I hope will be useful for you guys.
-Working on Mac Mouse Fix made me discover a passion for programming, and led me to enroll in a Computer Science Degree at college, which has been awesome so far.
-I probably won't have a lot of time to work on Mac Mouse Fix during the semester, but please feel free to make your own contributions to Mac Mouse Fix on GitHub!

-Since then, I have unfortunately struggled a lot with my mental health.
-And after starting out with really good grades and a nice social life, I unfortunately became too depressed and anxious to finish my degree.
-However, I still have a lot of passion and fun working on Mac Mouse Fix, and I hope to be able to sustain myself financially through the project and to slowly but deliberately turn it into the best mouse driver ever and an app that any Mac user with a mouse can appreciate and benefit from.
-Thanks so much to everyone for their support, be it through financial support, by requesting and discussing features and bugs, or by simply sharing their excitement about the app! <3 :) Thank you.

 ## Features

 See the [website](https://noah-nuebling.github.io/mac-mouse-fix-website#trackpad) for an overview of the features of Mac Mouse Fix, including video demos!